 In the most literal sense, bribery is defined as the action of a person offering, giving, promising to give (by direct or indirect means), any reward, benefit or special consideration to influence another person.
 A person may also request a bribe, in this case defined as a request for any reward, benefit or special consideration in exchange for a favorable influence.
+If you've been arrested or are being investigated for bribery, you should not hesitate to contact a trusted attorney from Brockton D. Hunter, P.A.
+We offer award-winning representation for clients facing a wide range of criminal matters throughout Minnesota.

 Bribery can apply to a wide range of individuals for accepting or offering bribes, such as: